tinkercademy/swift-slides/codingclub/a/brainstorm.md

 ---vertical---

-## My app will help immigrants with housing by providing a platform for them to rent homes

----vertical---

-## My app will help students with school announcements by notifying them when a new one is posted

----vertical---

-## My app will help with teachers with online classes by allowing them to annotate on their Mac screens

----vertical---

 ## Hands-On

 - In the **App Journal**, fill in page 6, on **Focus**
 - From your brainstorming list, select one idea and write a purpose statement for it.
 - Get specific.
 Write down any goals you have for your app and describe what someone would do with it.